confluentinc/cp-demo/docs/index.rst

         <iframe src="https://www.youtube.com/embed/U_ntFVXWBPc" frameborder="0" allowfullscreen style="position: absolute; top: 0; left: 0; width: 75%; height: 75%;"></iframe>
     </div>

-In this demo, KSQL is configured with a `properties file <https://github.com/confluentinc/cp-demo/blob/master/scripts/ksql/ksqlproperties>`__ that enables it to connect to the secured Kafka cluster, and it is already running queries.
+In this demo, KSQL is authenticated and authorized to connect to the secured Kafka cluster, and it is already running queries.

 1. Run the KSQL CLI to get to the KSQL prompt.